minetest/minetest/doc/lua_api.md

       6 = y+, but rotated by  90°
       7 = y-, but rotated by -90°
-    * By default, on placement the param2 is automatically set to the appropriate rotation (0 to 5), depending on which side was pointed at
+    * By default, on placement the param2 is automatically set to the appropriate rotation (0 to 5), depending on which side was pointed at.
+With the node field `wallmounted_rotate_vertical = true`, the param2 values 6 and 7 might additionally be set
 * `paramtype2 = "facedir"`
     * Supported drawtypes: "normal", "nodebox", "mesh"
     * The rotation of the node is stored in `param2`.